novalabsxyz/helium-cli/README.md

+# Deprecated #

+This repository is for a previous version of the Helium platform and is no longer being maintained.
+Please see  [Helium](https://helium.com) for information and updates on the latest product and related SDKs.

 # The Helium Command Line Interface (CLI)

 The Helium CLI enables USB-connected [Helium Atoms](https://www.helium.com/dev/architecture/overview#atom-module) to connect, send data to, and receive data from the Helium network via the command line.
 This document covers the setup of the `helium-cli` tool, its basic funtionality, and demonstrated use.